-- 48.(1) Unless the Municipality grants approval to waive this requirement, loading bays must be provided in accordance with the table entitled "Minimum off-street loading bay requirements". - (2) The Municipality may determine off-street loading requirements for uses not stipulated in the table. - (3) The following minimum requirements apply to loading bays: - (a) a loading bay must measure not less than 4,5 metres x 10 metres for perpendicular loading, and 2,5 metres x 12 metres for parallel loading; - (b) no carriageway crossing to be accessed by loading vehicles may be less than 3 metres in width, and no combined entrance and exit way may be less than 6 metres in width; and - (c) covered loading areas must have a minimum headroom of 3,7 metres.
+- 48.(1) Unless the Municipality grants approval to waive this requirement, loading bays must be provided in accordance with the table entitled "Minimum off-street loading bay requirements". - (2) The Municipality may determine off-street loading requirements for uses not stipulated in the table. - (3) The following minimum requirements apply to loading bays: - (a) no carriageway crossing to be accessed by loading vehicles may be less than 3 metres in width, and no combined entrance and exit way may be less than 6 metres in width; and - (b) covered loading areas must have a minimum headroom of 3,7 metres.